singhsneha605/Business-Performance-Dashboard/README.md

 ---

 ## Key Business Insights
--Technology has the highest profit margin; Furniture often runs at a loss -West region is the most profitable across all 4 regions -Tables and Bookcases are the biggest loss-making sub-categories (shown in red) -Consumer segment accounts for 50%+ of total sales
+- Technology has the highest profit margin; Furniture often runs at a loss
+- West region is the most profitable across all 4 regions
+- Tables and Bookcases are the biggest loss-making sub-categories (shown in red)
+- Consumer segment accounts for 50%+ of total sales

 ---